-Spring 2022 3 Units
+Summer 2022 3 Units

-Professor: Carolyn Perkins Office Hours: Monday's from 9:00 - 10:00am Best Way to Reach Me: Emails thru Canvas Inbox Prerequisites for this course: None Email: carolyn-perkins@redwoods.edu Office Location: AT135 Office Phone Number: 707.476.4354 Number of Proctored Exams: None
+Professor: Carolyn Perkins Office Hours: Wednesday's from 9:00 - 10:00am Best Way to Reach Me: Emails thru Canvas Inbox Prerequisites for this course: None Email: carolyn-perkins@redwoods.edu Office Location: AT135 Office Phone Number: 707.476.4354 Number of Proctored Exams: None

-COURSE FORMAT: This course is an online course that will be completed one week at a time.
-There will not be any required live sessions.
-Students are expected to engage through the use of Discussion Boards on Canvas.
-This is how attendance will be taken each week.
+COURSE FORMAT: This course is an online course that will be completed synchronously one week at a time.
+There are no required live/virtual sessions.
+Students are expected to engage through the use of Discussion Boards, Assignments, Worksheets and Quizzes on Canvas.
+The instructor will use Canvas Analytics to ensure that students are engaged with the course material each week.
+Completion of assignments & engagement with Canvas material is how attendance will be taken each week.
 The topics of these will be assigned each week.

-Before posting/interacting in this format, be sure to read the expectations breakdown for these which is located on our classes Canvas page.
+Before posting/interacting in this format, be sure to familiarize yourself with the Course Resources & Assignment In-Box pages on this course's Canvas page.